TehNut/AniSchedule/README.md

 * `watch`

   This command adds a new anime to watch for new episodes of.
-It takes the AniList media ID of the anime which can be obtained from the series URL.
+You can either provide the AniList entry link or the media ID of the anime which can be obtained from the series URL.
 Whatever channel this is used in is the channel the announcements will be made in.
 This follows the permission level set in the `.env` file.

   eg: In the URL `https://anilist.co/anime/99263/Tate-no-Yuusha-no-Nariagari/`, the ID is `99263`.

 * `unwatch`

   This command removes an anime from the list.
-Just as with the `watch` command, it takes the AniList media ID.
+Just as with the `watch` command, it takes the AniList media entry link or the media ID.
 Must be used in the channel that the watch was added to.
 This follows the permission level set in the `.env` file.

 * `watching`